bifrost-platform/RunnersScenario/EN/AaveWithdrawEther.md

 ```meta-Currency
 ```

-# Withdraw Ether from Aave V2
+# Withdraw ETH from Aave V2

-In this scenario, you will withdraw Ether from Aave V2.
+In this scenario, you will withdraw ETH from Aave V2.

 ### Confirm asset available to withdraw